AMSP-04/NETN-COM/NETN-COM.md

 ## Physical Layer

 The physical layer models the `PhysicalNetwork` that implements the `LinkStates` between Network Devices.
-This is required to establish the connectivity required to create a `Connection` between `CommunicationNode`.
+This is required to establish the connectivity needed to create a `Connection` between `CommunicationNode`.